r-nikhil/instaconsult/README.md

 Make a middleware function or include some file for auth at every endpoint<br>
 Add try and catch at every endpoint for error management(Also generate specific error also at some point{ask hemant})<br>
 Read on slim webhooks and try to use this(later stage)<br>
-Write a proper documentation for the api endpoints at later stage for the front end person
+Write a proper documentation for the api endpoints at later stage for the front end person<br>
+Add messages.
+Tweak comments.
+Make sure you added CRUD for all tables<br>